 Looking for an FLL team?
 Looking for FLL team members?
 Try the FIRST Forums .
 From the home page of the forums, scroll down to “FIRST LEGO League Teams” and then to “Starting a Team”.
 One of the many topics in this sub-forum is “Teams and Team Members in British Columbia”.
 Post a reply on this topic to announce that you are looking for a team, or that you have a team and are looking for more members.
 When someone else wants to reply to your announcement, they can do so publicly by posting another reply, or they can send you a private message.
 You can also “subscribe” to the topic so that you get notified when there is a new post.

 Since the 2020-21 season there is just one long interview for each team instead of three short ones.

 Core Values Poster

-- A Core Values Poster can be handy as a talking point during the core values interview and when people visit the team’s pit.
+- This is not required, but it could be handy as a talking point during the judging interview and when people visit the team’s pit.

 Robot Design Executive Summary

 - This is no longer required, but you may want to use ideas from it to help present your robot to the judges.
 Robot Design Executive Summary (PDF)

 Competition tables in robot judging rooms

 - There are no competition tables in the judging rooms.